-Everyone without symptoms should get tested twice per week, especially if you're leaving the house for a necessary reason, such as going to work or shopping for essentials.
+Everyone without symptoms should get tested twice per week.
 Around 1 in 3 people with COVID-19 have no symptoms, so get tested regularly to make sure you are not unknowingly spreading the virus.

 The information on this page is also available in British Sign Language.

 - Ashford - Unit 1 Eurogate Business Park, Thomson Road, Ashford TN24 8XW